Festive Orange Rosemary Shortbread Cookies with Cointreau Glaze

 • Bake for about 15-20 minutes (depending on size) or until edges are lightly golden.
 (Because the addition of alcohol, it takes a bit longer to bake them than other shortbread recipes.)
 Remove from oven and completely cool.

 • For the glaze in a small bowl whisk together the icing sugar, Cointreau, and cream until smooth and thick enough.
-You can easily adjust the consistency by adding more icing sugar or liquor / cream.
+You can easily adjust the consistency by adding more icing sugar or liqueur / cream.

 • Quickly dip the cookies into the glaze and shake off the excess of it.
 Garnish them if desired. let the cookies fully set and enjoy!